scharlau/Parsing/README.md

     rails db:migrate

+## Do the Work
+Work through the three rounds with a partner, or on your own, depending upon your circumstances.
+Each round should be twelve minutes, followed by a discussion of where you are and what has been working, as well as, what you're working on next.

 Now we need to get the polar bear data into our app.
 We have a number of options with which to do this.
 We'll start with the CVS class as our data is in this format.

+1. Round one should be reading the csv file and getting the data into the application.
+2. Round two should be displaying the data in a suitable manner.
+3. Round three should be adding in the data in the 'status.cvs' file to tie together the bears with their current status.
+See the section further below for details on this part.

 ## Reading a CSV file
 This is a common approach to working with open data, which is available in this format.
 There are methods available to read each row, and to parse them into objects for your application using http://ruby-doc.org/stdlib-2.4.2/libdoc/csv/rdoc/CSV.html You can also find more at https://www.sitepoint.com/guide-ruby-csv-library-part/